ENCODE-DCC/atac-seq-pipeline/docs/tutorial_local_singularity.md

-Tutorial for general UNIX computers with docker
+Tutorial for general UNIX computers with singularity
 ===============================================

 1. Git clone this pipeline.